faruqem/assignment-cscie31-graduate-credit-faruqem/README.md

 Please, read the comments while checking the code for more explanation.

-#### You can execute the code here to see the output: https://jsfiddle.net/faruqem/4w12hko1/
+#### You can execute the following code here to see the output in console: https://jsfiddle.net/faruqem/4w12hko1/

 ```
 /*